 Tips for Leaving a Dog Home Alone

 Work with your new puppy or adult dog now to alleviate separation anxiety in the future.
-When you leave them alone, there’s not much that you can do for them.
+When you leave a dog or puppy alone, there’s not much that you can do for them.
 But right now when you are there together, there are many behaviors that you can work on to improve the quality of their alone time in the future.

 We know that you love your dog like a family member and want them to be well taken care of, even when you are not there.
 Here are just a few tips for leaving a dog at home, including some actionable steps to start today that will set you up for a better future with your dog.

 Use Music Cues to Help Calm Their Nerves

 Just like their furless best friends, research shows that dogs do enjoy music and will react to it on an emotional level.
 You can use this psychological trait to your advantage by conditioning your dog with calming music, a sound machine, or the tv on a music channel.

 Make a habit of turning on calming music or a sound machine when you are getting ready for bedtime or relaxing while your dog snuggles up to you on the couch.
 If you sleep with the sound of ocean waves or rainfall playing at night, even better.
 You can use these sounds to create pleasant and calm memories for your dog to associate those songs and sounds with a time of rest and relaxation.

 By creating this connection between calming music and a good time for a dog-nap, you can condition your dog’s involuntary nervous system to relax when it is played.
 Even if you are spending a lot of time at home right now, with music conditioning you will be preparing your fur baby for a better experience the next time that they are left behind for a significant amount of time.

 In tandem with a soundtrack that is on point, you will want to provide your dog with a prime napping place where they feel safe.
 This space will allow them to take full advantage of those audio cues while you’re off during the workday or out at the bar half the night.